xhoneybear/OOP/README.md

-# OOP Labs
+# Lab 10
-This repository is a general archive for OOP lab solutions.
+Solution for lab 10.
+Run with `./gradlew run`.